The Future of Truck Driving Careers

 The trucking industry is essential for everyday life

-As the economy improves, the demand for goods and merchandise rises, and as a result, more truck drivers are needed to transport the supply chains.
+As the economy improves, the demand for goods and merchandise rises, resulting in more truck drivers being needed to transport the supply chains.

-According to the United States Department of Labor’s Occupational Outlook Handbook, heavy and tractor-trailer truck driving jobs are projected to increase 11 percent from 2012 to 2022.
+According to the United States Department of Labor’s Occupational Outlook Handbook, heavy and tractor-trailer truck driving jobs are projected to increase by 4 percent from 2021 to 2031.

 The transport industry is traditionally a reliable gauge for the broader economic state.
-In 2013, the US Freight Transportation Forecast predicted that freight revenue in the United States will reach $1.3 trillion annually by 2024.
-On the same token, the United States Department of Transportation estimates that trucks will move about 37 percent of the country’s freight by 2020; an increase from 33 percent in 2001.
+In 2021, the US Freight Transportation Forecast predicted that freight revenue in the United States would reach $1.6 trillion annually by 2032.
+On the same token, the United States Department of Transportation estimates that trucks will move about 50 percent of the country’s freight by 2050, an increase from 45 percent since 2001.

 What It Means for You

 These statistics are good news for those interested in the trucking industry.
 It means there will be jobs.
 There has never been a more optimal time for amateur drivers to enter the industry.
 Human resources departments in the trucking field are busy establishing fresh ways to attract new drivers.
-Many companies are offering qualified candidates reimbursement for tuition and training costs, flexible home leave policies, fancier trucks, higher pay, and better scheduling options.
+Many companies offer qualified candi0006212dates reimbursement for tuition and training costs; flexible home leave policies, fancier trucks, higher pay, and better scheduling options.
 For more information on CDL certification, reach out to Apex CDL today and learn about our training program.